farmOS/farmOS/docs/development/docker.md

     sudo docker-compose up

-This will create two containers: a farmOS application container, and a MySQL database container.
+This will create two containers: a farmOS application container, and a MariaDB database container.

 **Note:** It will take some time for the containers to start the first time.